-As the teams started at the trunk of the tree with the manufacturing applications, they found that numerous procedures were duplicated and that multiple versions existed.
-"Redeveloping those standalone mission critical PC programs, received priority over modernizing 5250 screens.
-There were many more benefits to be gained by consolidating them into one way of doing things and by integrating them with our IBM i legacy system," says Leonard.
+As the teams started at the trunk of the tree with the manufacturing applications, they found that numerous procedures were duplicated and that multiple departmental/shadow IT versions existed.
+"Redeveloping those standalone mission critical PC programs, received priority over modernizing RPG programs.
+There were many more benefits to be gained by consolidating them into one way of doing things and by integrating them with our ERP system," says Leonard.

 "Previously there were six different ways of doing the same thing and data was stored in many different places.
 Today there is just one way, through LANSA.
 The system has been setup very flexibly, allowing for consistency across divisions, but also for nuances."

 Another project involves Capacity Planning.
 Users select the product, time period, machine size, tools and other criteria and press a button to let the LANSA application do the calculations and produce the graph.
 "Previously users would have to export data to a CSV file, reformat data in Excel, put in their calculations and create a graph.
 They had to do that every time they wanted to graph," says Leonard.
 "Now it is amazingly easy and far more accurate."

 A redeveloped forecasting system, the first stage already implemented, allows for forecasting of existing business, such as agreed contracts.
 A second stage, nearly finalized at the time of this case study, includes forecasting of potential business.
 It lets users import data from Excel into the LANSA forecasting application, simulate what-if scenarios and re-graph the data.
 Users can save different scenarios centrally linked to the ERP system and pull them up again later, saving a lot of time and reducing the change of errors.